upsatish/AWSConsoleNavigator/README.md

-# AWS Console Search
+# AWS Console Navigator

-AWS console search browser extension.
-Search for AWS resources from the Omnibox.
+AWS Console Navigator Chrome extension.
+Navigate to AWS resources in the console from the Omnibox.
 To use, type 'awss' space an AWS resource ID into the Omnibox.

-Cick the extension icon to select the search region.
+Click the AWS Console Navigator extension icon to select the AWS region.

+Sign in to an AWS account to access the AWS management console.

 ## Supported resources

+### Navigate by resource ID

+The following resources can be navigated by resource ID.

 | Resource type    | Resource ID starts with |
 | ---------------- | ----------------------- |